Start your new home journey

 Self-Invested Personal Pensions (SIPPs)

 For those seeking greater investment control, SIPPs offer a self-directed approach.
 With a SIPP, you can choose a wide range of investments, including stocks, bonds, and funds.
+However, be aware of the associated risks involved.

 6. Continual Monitoring and Adjustments